 This bias controls the amplifier in the first stage, and limits the speed with which the output of the first stage can respond to changes.
 An instantaneous change in illumination causes a change in the light-related signal which takes a finite time to readjust.
 This finite time is highly variable (from microseconds to milliseconds) and it depends on two factors: the level of illumination and this Pr bias.
 The interaction is as follows.
 With low illumination and a sufficiently high Pr bias, the adjustment time is dictated by the light level.
-With high illumination or a low Pr bias, the adjustment time is dictated by the Pr bias.
-This means that you can use the Pr bias to ensure that this response time is slow, but in order to guarantee a fast response time you need both a high Pr bias and sufficient scene illumination.
+With high illumination or a low Pr bias, the adjustment time is dictated by the Pr bias to ensure that this response time is slow, but in order to guarantee a fast response time you need both a high Pr bias and sufficient scene illumination.